-We are currently sanding down the finishing touches of a new Mockingbird publication, due to be ready for our Spring NYC conference, called This American Gospel: A Companion to the Public Radio Series.
+We’ve just sanded down the finishing touches of a new Mockingbird publication, called This American Gospel: Public Radio Parables and the Grace of God.
 As you might imagine, it’s based on This American Life, the radio program known for its consistently indelible human interest pieces, which span the full Mbird thematic landscape, from judgment to acceptance, from resentment to freedom, law to love.
-Stay tuned.

 He is interviewed by Marc Maron of the “WTF” podcast.